Why Choose Dr. Alla Agamov?

 - Advanced Post-Graduate Training & Expert in the Fields of:

 - Graduate of the Prestigious Henry M. Goldman School of Dental Medicine at Boston University

 Need A Dental Implant but Not Enough Bone?

 - Bone grafting is often closely associated with dental restorations such as bridge work and dental implants.

 - In the majority of cases, the success of a restoration procedure can hinge on the height, depth, and width of the jawbone at the implant site.

 - When the jawbone associated with missing teeth shrinks, or has sustained significant damage, the implant(s) cannot be supported on this unstable foundation and bone grafting is usually recommended.

 Causes for Jaw Bone Volume Shrinkage

-There is a solution and it’s called a sinus graft or sinus lift graft.
-Our dentist enters the sinus from where the upper teeth used to be.
+To address this problem our dentist enters the sinus from where the upper teeth used to be.
 The sinus membrane is then lifted upward and donor bone is inserted into the floor of the sinus.
-Keep in mind that the floor of the sinus is the roof of the upper jaw.
-After several months of healing, the bone becomes part of the patient’s jaw and dental implants can be inserted and stabilized in this new sinus bone.
+After healing, the bone becomes part of the patient’s jaw and dental implants can be inserted and stabilized in this new sinus bone.

 If enough bone between the upper jaw ridge and the bottom of the sinus is available to stabilize the implant well, sinus augmentations and implant placement can sometimes be performed as a single procedure.
 If not enough bone is available, the Sinus Augmentation will have to be performed first, then the graft will have to mature for several months, depending upon the type of graft material used.
 Once the graft has matured, the implants can be placed.